-ESMs also show larger discrepancies in their surface energy fluxes than at the TOA due to weaker observational constraints, with a spread of typically 10-20 W m-2 in the global average, and an even greater spread at regional scales (J.-L.F.
-Li et al., 2013; Wild et al., 2013; Boeke and Taylor, 2016; Wild, 2017, 2020; C. Zhang et al., 2018).
+40 41 ESMs also show larger discrepancies in their surface energy fluxes than at the TOA due to weaker observational constraints, with a spread of typically 10-20 W m-2 in the global average, and an even greater spread at regional scales (Li et al., 2013b; Wild et al., 2013; Boeke and Taylor, 2016; Wild, 2017; Zhang et al., 2018a; Wild, 2020).
 Differences in the land-averaged downward thermal and solar radiation in CMIP5 ESMs amount to more than 30 and 40 W m-2, respectively (Wild et al., 2015).
-However, in the global multi-model mean, the magnitudes of the energy budget components of the CMIP6 ESMs generally show better agreement with reference estimates than previous model generations (Wild, 2020).
+However, in the global multimodel mean, the magnitudes of the energy budget components of the CMIP6 ESMs generally show better agreement with reference estimates than previous model generations (Wild, 2020).

-In summary, since AR5, the magnitudes of the global mean energy budget components have been quantified more accurately, not only at the TOA, but also at the Earth's surface, where independent estimates of the radiative components have converged (high confidence).
+46 47 In summary, since AR5, the magnitudes of the global mean energy budget components have been quantified more accurately, not only at the TOA, but also at the Earth's surface, where independent estimates of the radiative components have converged (high confidence).
 Considerable uncertainties remain in regional surface energy budget estimates as well as their representation in climate models.

-7.2.2 Changes in Earth's Energy Budget
+7.2.2 Changes in Earth's energy budget

-7.2.2.1 Changes in Earth's Top-of-atmosphere Energy Budget
+7.2.2.1 Changes in Earth's TOA energy budget

-Since 2000, changes in top-of-atmosphere (TOA) energy fluxes can be tracked from space using CERES satellite observations (Figure 7.3).
-The variations in TOA energy fluxes reflect the influence of internal climate variability, particularly that of El Niño-Southern Oscillation (ENSO), in addition to radiative forcing of the climate system and climate feedbacks (Allan et al., 2014; Loeb et al., 2018b).
-For example, globally, the reduction in both outgoing thermal and reflected solar radiation during La Niña conditions in 2008/2009 led to an energy gain for the climate system, whereas enhanced outgoing thermal and reflected solar radiation caused an energy loss during the El Niños of 2002/2003 and 2009/2010 (Figure 7.3; Loeb et al., 2018b).
-An ensemble of CMIP6 models is able to track the variability in global mean TOA fluxes observed by CERES, when driven with prescribed sea surface temperatures (SSTs) and sea ice concentrations (Figure 7.3; Loeb et al., 2020).
-Under cloud-free conditions, the CERES record shows a near zero trend in outgoing thermal radiation (Loeb et al., 2018b), which - combined with an increasing surface upwelling thermal flux - implies an increasing clear-sky greenhouse effect (Raghuraman et al., 2019).
-Conversely, clear-sky solar reflected TOA radiation in the CERES record covering March 2000 to September 2017 shows a decrease due to
+Since 2000, changes in the TOA energy fluxes can be tracked from space using CERES satellite observations (Figure 7.3).
+The variations in TOA energy fluxes reflect the influence of internal climate variability, particularly that of ENSO, in addition to radiative forcing of the climate system and climate feedbacks (Allan et al., 2014; Loeb et al., 2018a).
+For example, globally, the reduction in both outgoing thermal and reflected solar radiation during La Niña conditions in 2008/2009 led to an energy gain for the climate system, whereas enhanced outgoing thermal and reflected solar radiation caused an energy loss during the El Niños of 2002/2003 and 2009/2010 (Figure 7.3; Loeb et al., 2018a).
+An ensemble of CMIP6 models is able to track the variability in the global mean TOA fluxes observed by CERES, when driven with prescribed sea-surface temperatures (SSTs) and sea-ice concentrations (Figure 7.3; Loeb et al., 2020).
+Under cloud-free conditions, the CERES record shows a near zero trend in outgoing thermal radiation (Loeb et al., 2018a), which combined with an increasing surface upwelling thermal flux implies an increasing clear-sky greenhouse effect (Raghuraman et al., 2019).
+Conversely, clear-sky solar reflected TOA radiation in the CERES record covering March 2000 to September 2017 shows a decrease due to reductions in aerosol optical depth in the Northern Hemisphere and sea-ice fraction (Loeb et al., 2018b; Paulot et al., 2018).